 Community Herbalist Retreat

-We have an absolutely fantastic weekend of non-stop herbal learning in store for you!
+We have an outstanding weekend in store for you!

 Our retreat setting is the Blessed Maine Herb Farm - our lush herb gardens and the woodland, waterways and fields that surround us.
 We'll have use of our School House at the edge of the medicinal herb gardens for indoor classroom space and a tent as needed, and will plan plenty of enjoyable time for walking the Medicine Trail and splashing around in the Wesserunsett Stream between formal classes.